webappio/docs/README.md

-# LayerCI documentation
+# Layer documentation

-This repository is the open-source documentation page for [LayerCI](https://layerci.com).
+This repository is the open-source documentation page for [Layer](https://layerci.com).

-LayerCI turns regular CI pipelines into staging server lambdas, so that you can share your work with your team and get things merged the same day you make the changes.
+Layer turns regular CI pipelines into staging server lambdas, so that you can share your work with your team and get things merged the same day you make the changes.